Leadership

 VOLUNTEER BOARD OF DIRECTORS

-The Science of Mind Foundation is governed by a volunteer Board of Directors who have a deep commitment to the philosophy of Science of Mind and a broad range of expertise to support our organizational objectives and long-term growth.
-All volunteer Directors practice the teachings of Science of Mind in their work with donors, Centers, advisors, and friends.
+The Science of Mind Foundation is governed by a volunteer Board of nine Directors who have a deep commitment to the philosophy of Science of Mind and a broad range of expertise to support our organizational objectives and long-term growth.
+All volunteer Directors practice the teachings of Science of Mind in their work with donors, Centers, advisors, and in the operations of the Foundation in concert with two staff members.

 SELECT A NAME TO VIEW/CLOSE BIO